seganku/HoneywellSecurityMQTT/README.md

 If you plugged in the RTL-SDR before installing rtl-sdr, you probably will need to do something like `sudo rmmod rtl2832 dvb_usb_rtl28xxu` then remove and reinstall the adapter.

 ### Configuration
-If your MQTT broker is not at localhost:1883, then you will need to modify `main.cpp` accordingly.
+Modify `mqtt_config.h` to specify the host, port, username, and password of your MQTT broker.
+If `""` is used for the username or password, then an anonymous login is attempted.

 ### Building
 ```
   cd src